szczyglis-dev/py-gpt/README.md

 - `Allow command: camera capture` *cmd_capture*

-Allow to use command: camera capture (`Execute commands` option enabled is required).
+Allows use command: camera capture (`Execute commands` option enabled is required).
 If enabled, model will be able to capture images from camera itself.

 - `Allow command: make screenshot` *cmd_screenshot*

-Allow to use command: make screenshot (`Execute commands` option enabled is required).
+Allows use command: make screenshot (`Execute commands` option enabled is required).
 If enabled, model will be able to making screenshots itself.

 ## Chat with files (Llama-index, inline)

-Plugin integrates Llama-index storage in any chat and provides additional knowledge into context.
+Plugin integrates `Llama-index` storage in any chat and provides additional knowledge into context.

 - `Ask Llama-index first` *ask_llama_first*

-When enabled, then Llama-index will be asked first, and response will be used as additional knowledge in prompt.
-When disabled, then Llama-index will be asked only when needed.
+When enabled, then `Llama-index` will be asked first, and response will be used as additional knowledge in prompt.
+When disabled, then `Llama-index` will be asked only when needed.

 - `Model` *model_query*

-Model used for querying Llama-index, default: gpt-3.5-turbo
+Model used for querying `Llama-index`, default: `gpt-3.5-turbo`

 - `Indexes IDs` *idx*